holographicSol/Detectionator/README.md

 [ Target Events ]

-A minimal knowledge of python is required to write a target event.
+Welcome to the 'detenator' if you will...

 ![plot](./Screenshots/Target_Events.png)

-Welcome to the 'detenator' if you will...

 Either using YOLOv3 or a model trained on new objects it is ultimately time to setup target events.
-For performance reasons, currently a target event can be set as a file.

 Execution Modes: